Australia contributes to international leading practice

 Getting those international perspectives sounds really valuable.
 What were some of the topics discussed?

 We covered a range of subjects that are of common interest across the five nations, such as strategies to achieve greater investment in counter fraud and the use of data analytics to find and fight fraud and Australia made a big contribution to this year’s forum.
-Jen Evans presented on Operation Ashibav - serious and organised fraud in the Australian context.
+Jen Evans presented on Operation Ashiba - serious and organised fraud in the Australian context.
 I also presented on the human cost of fraud and pressure testing.

 What was your highlight of IPSFF?